decryp7/KamaSutraCipher/README.md

 In the 4th century BC, the Indian text "Kama Sutra" proposed a method of encrypting text.
 Each letter of the alphabet was paired with one other letter.
 A ciphertext was formed by replacing each letter in the plaintext with its paired letter.
-When this scheme is used in the English language, the number of possible keys is surprisingly high: around 7:9  1012.
+When this scheme is used in the English language, the number of possible keys is surprisingly high.
 An exhaustive attack on such a scheme would be unwieldly using a modern computer, and it was certainly infeasible at the time this scheme was suggested.